fokklz/ghost-techy/README.md

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.

-The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The `zip` Gulp task packages the theme files into `dist/techy.zip`, which you can then upload to your site.

 ```bash
 # create .zip file
 yarn zip
 ```

+## Credits

+This theme is based on the default theme for Ghost called Source.
+I try to minimize the changes to the original theme and files as much as possible so when Source gets updated, it should be easy to merge the changes.

+If you like it, please consider [Supporting the original theme](https://opencollective.com/ghost).